ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

     - If you would like to erase those markings, run [reset-genius-search-status-for-all-audio-files.bat](../BAT-and-UTIL-files-1/reset-genius-search-status-for-all-audio-files.bat) in a folder.
     - If you would like to check your overall lyric/karaoke progress for your entire collection, run [report-lyric-and-subtitle-percentage-completion.bat](../BAT-and-UTIL-files-1/report-lyric-and-subtitle-percentage-completion.bat)
     - If you would like to check how many lyric approvals you did on a certain day, run [report-lyric-approval-progress.bat](../BAT-and-UTIL-files-1/report-lyric-approval-progress.bat)
+    - If you would like to check how many transcriptions were initiated on a certain day, run [how-many-AI-transcriptions-have-run-today.bat](../BAT-and-UTIL-files-1/how-many-AI-transcriptions-have-run-today.bat)

 </details>